Hylaean/Vector.Money.Sim/docs/README.md

 ## Bio-Physical Stocks

 `BioPhysicalStocks` tracks quantities such as carbon budget, water, biomass and minerals.
 Each stock can be integrated with [`pysd`](https://github.com/SDXorg/pysd) if available, otherwise a minimal integrator is used.
+`BiophysicalStock` is a lighter stock used by the ``DoughnutABM`` model to represent resources with an ecological ceiling.

 ## Markets

 The ``Market`` class provides a simple trading system that links economic agents with the bio-physical stocks.
 Prices automatically adjust whenever a stock falls below its ecological limit, modelling scarcity effects.

+## DoughnutABM

+``DoughnutABM`` wraps households and firms in a small agent-based model.
+It tracks social floors and ecological ceilings and records indicators such as carbon overshoot and average need satisfaction at each step using Mesa's ``DataCollector`` (or a fallback when Mesa is unavailable).

 ## Data